Who May Apply

 What We Fund

-The next proposal deadline is September 1, 2014.
-Applications will be available through our online grant software beginning on May 1, 2014 (online link available on ALS “Grant Application” page).
-Proposals will be reviewed in November 2014 and distribution of awards will be made prior to the end of December 2014.
+The next proposal deadline is August 4, 2017.
+Applications are available through our online grant software (online link is available on ALS “Grant Application” page).
+Proposals will be reviewed in November 2017 and distribution of awards will be made prior to the end of December 2017.

 Applications are reviewed by an Advisory Committee comprised of scientific researchers, neurologists, and others who have had close relationships with friends and family members afflicted with ALS.
 The Advisory Committee makes funding recommendations to the Foundation’s Trustees who make the final funding decisions.
 Advisory Committee Members include: